Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 48.5-point total in three of five games (60%) this season.
+- Los Angeles' games this season have gone over 48.5 points three of five times.

-- New York and its opponents have combined to score more than 48.5 points in two games this season.
+- New York's games have gone over 48.5 points in two opportunities this season.

-- The two teams combine to score 48.8 points per game, 0.3 more than the over/under in this contest.

-- The 51 points per game these two squads have surrendered to opponents this season are 2.5 more than the 48.5 total in this contest.

 - Rams games this season feature an average total of 51.4 points, a number 2.9 points higher than Sunday's over/under.